Felforge/llama_chat_app/README.md

 # Llama Chat App

-## This Chat App was made using a quantized version of *Llama 3 8b Instruct* and the *Llama-CPP-Python* Library
+## This Chat App was made using the *Llama 3 8b Instruct* and the *Llama-CPP-Python* library along with *Flask* for the webpage

-## Additional Installation Requirements

 ### Model Installation

 This program is designed to work with any quantized version of *Llama 3 8b Instruct*.
 They can be found [here](https://huggingface.co/QuantFactory/Meta-Llama-3-8B-Instruct-GGUF/tree/main).
 The default model is named *'Meta-Llama-3-8B-Instruct.Q6_K.gguf'*.
 Once a *GGUF* file is downloaded it has to be put in this directory with all the other files.
-If the downloaded file is not the default file `model_id` needs to be changed in *config.json*
+If the downloaded file is not the default file `model_id` needs to be changed in *config.json*.

 ### Package Installation